daisyUI's 1853-line llms.txt shows what thorough AI preparation looks like

-Discover daisyUI 5, a powerful CSS library for Tailwind CSS 4, offering intuitive class names for seamless UI component design.
+daisyUI 5 is a CSS library for Tailwind CSS, offering pre-designed class names for common UI components to streamline your web development process.

 Lines